giorgiomas/DSGE.jl/README.md

   - subject to an if-condition that checks the model setting `:add_deposits`: this is set to `true` in `defaults.jl`, and can be modified in `my1010.jl`

 ## Estimation
 I fixed the bug in the Metropolis-Hastings step by building a new function in `estimate/smc/helpers.jl`, named `my_generate_param_blocks`; this is called in `metropolis-hastings.jl`.
+In order for the function to be recognized, uncomment `include("estimate/smc/helpers.jl")` in `DSGE.jl`.